 Definition of dehydration

 In the case of dehydration, an event or condition has depleted the body of vital fluids or caused an imbalance of the mineral electrolytes that govern the interaction of the body's fluids.
-Causes include heat exposure, diarrhea, diabetic ketoacidosis, chronic kidney disease, diabetes insipidus, an overabundance of sodium and enteral nutritional support, according to Current MD&T, 2010.
+Causes include heat exposure, diarrhea, chronic kidney disease, diabetes insipidus, an overabundance of sodium and enteral nutritional support, according to Current MD&T, 2010.

 Linking the two conditions